Pevco Atlas

 The previous Atlas system used icons and color coding extensively, but its UI assumed expert knowledge and provided no explanations.
 In addition, the sheer quantity of these cues made memorization impractical to impossible.

-The Pevco team was not incorrect in a strong icon and color system being necessary, but it had to be pared back to be easily understood, and explanation had to be readily available for newer users.
-To address this, I focused on a piece of the dashboard that may seem unusual: the navigation menu.
+The Pevco team was not incorrect in a strong icon and color system being necessary, but their existing UI was a jumble of icons with seemingly no logic, often shifting in meaning between sections.
+Similarly, color coding was used so excessively that it became overwhelming and difficult to follow.
+To be effective, it had to be pared back to be easily understood, and an easily accessible explanation had to be readily available for newer users.

 THE CHALLENGE: